-Testing is now available through the state public health lab and some private laboratories.
-More private labs are expected to start testing soon.
+Testing is available through the state public health lab and some private laboratories.
 If your healthcare provider tests through a private lab, they should work directly with that lab to obtain information about sample collection and shipping.
 Your healthcare provider does NOT need VDH approval for testing through a private lab.

-Testing is available through Virginia’s state public health lab, the Division of Consolidated Laboratory Services (DCLS) for people who meet the priority testing criteria, outlined below.
-These criteria were last revised on 4/2/2020, in which the requirement for influenza testing was removed.
+Testing is available through Virginia’s state public health lab, the Division of Consolidated Laboratory Services (DCLS), for people who meet the high priority and priority testing criteria, found here (criteria revised 6/4/2020).

-Healthcare workers or frontline responders who are ill with symptoms of COVID-19 (fever, cough, shortness of breath), or are well and want to discuss testing, should contact their healthcare provider.
+Healthcare workers or frontline responders who are ill with symptoms of COVID-19 (fever, cough, shortness of breath, chills, muscle pain, sore throat, new loss of taste/smell), or are well and want to discuss testing, should contact their healthcare provider.

 At this time, most local health departments are not doing testing for COVID-19.
 Your healthcare provider will determine if you need to be tested for COVID-19 and might consult with your local health department if needed.
 If you do not have a healthcare provider, your local health department may be able to help connect you with a healthcare provider or free clinic in your area.

 While there have been news articles about in-home COVID-19 test kits, the Virginia Department of Health is not currently promoting in-home testing.
-Please contact your healthcare provider if you are symptomatic.
+Please contact your healthcare provider if you are sick.

 No, no one will come to your home to test you for COVID-19.
 Your health care provider will determine if you need to be tested for COVID-19.
 If the healthcare provider determines that testing is indicated, they might either collect samples to test you or provide you with information about where you can go locally for testing.